andrew-solyd/Carberry-Landing-Page/README.md

 AI Prompts

-this is NetxJS 14 application with Tailwind 3 CSS styling written in TypeScript
+this is NetxJS 14 application with Tailwind 3 CSS styling, Sanity CMS, written in TypeScript